arrowtype/type-x/README.md

 If you wish to develop or edit the extension itself, you can directly download the latest build, and use it in Chrome:

-1. Download the latest release zip from https://github.com/arrowtype/type-x/releases.
-(There may be an even more recent build within the repo’s [Actions](https://github.com/arrowtype/type-x/actions/), but Releases are better tested.)
-2. Unzip the download.
+1. Download the zip file from [the latest release](https://github.com/arrowtype/type-x/releases/latest).
-3. Go to chrome://extensions/ in Chrome
+2. Go to chrome://extensions/ in Chrome
-4. Turn on "Developer Mode"
+3. Turn on "Developer Mode"
-5. Click "Load unpacked"
-6. Click "Load unpacked" and navigate to the folder of the release you just downloaded.
-Alternatively, you can just drag-n-drop the folder into the extensions page.
+4. Drag-n-drop the downloaded zip onto the extensions page.

 ## Development